Colorado Front Range Chapter

 - To serve as a local host for hospitalero training in the Colorado Front Range region.

-Contact chapter coordinators Christine Petty and Kris Ashton at ColoradoFrontRange@americanpilgrims.org for more information.
+Contact chapter coordinators Christine Petty, Kris Keith, Brittany Harrison, and Jim and Mary Jo Paladino at ColoradoFrontRange@americanpilgrims.org for more information.

 We invite you to sign up for the chapter's email list!
 And you might also think about joining the national American Pilgrims on the Camino.
 The local chapters exist because the national organization supports them.
 Why should you consider doing that?
 Check out this video!

-- Our chapter now has its very own sello!
-If you've already requested and received your credential, we can make an arrangement for you to receive your first stamp (sello) before you leave home.
+- Our chapter has its very own sello.
+If you've already requested and received your credential, we can arrange for you to receive your first stamp (sello) before you leave home.
 Just email us.
 We will try to have the sello at all chapter events as well.
 (This sello doesn't actually do anything for you other than indicate that you're on your way!)

 - Don't have your credential yet?
 You can request a credential from American Pilgrims on the Camino!
 Credentials are free, but donations are always cheerfully accepted.